Archdiocese proposes plan to share parish resources

 With 40 percent of parishes unable to pay their bills, the archdiocese moves to institute the PST structure to combat what the Boston Archdiocese sees as an unsustainable, unhealthy pastoral service structure, according to the document.
 Permanent deacons remain unevenly deployed, parishes cannot replace pastoral associates and religious educators quickly enough, and current structures stretch priests too thin.
 All this, as costs continue to rise for the archdiocese and the individual churches.

-In a Nov.
-30 meeting with The Pilot, archdiocesan officials said the plan comes as a natural outgrowth of previous restructuring and plans in the Church, as it moves away from a mindset of maintenance within the community toward a mindset of mission within the community.
-Within the framework of the plan, as described in the document, the Church will move away from problems in keeping individual churches open, and toward the mission of promoting the Gospel.
-The archdiocese says addressing these problems through PST actions will clear the way for a renewed focus on evangelization.
+In a meeting with The Pilot, archdiocesan officials said the plan comes as a natural outgrowth of previous restructuring and plans in the Church, as it moves away from a mindset of maintenance within the community toward a mindset of mission within the community.
+Within the framework of the plan, as described in the document, the Church will move away from problems in keeping individual churches open miring the Church, and toward the mission of promoting the Gospel.
+According to the document, and archdiocesan officials at the meeting on Nov.
+30, addressing these problems through PST actions will clear the way for a renewed focus on evangelization.

 "Along the way we began to focus in on the issue of parishes, because if evangelization is going to take place successfully, it's really going to happen at the parish level," Msgr.
-Fay said.
+Fay said, in the meeting.
 "As you can see from the documentation we have given you, that is the first significant proposal that we're coming forward with."